Vinayaka2k/Vinayaka2k.github.io/_pages/about.md

   - /about.html
 ---

-I'm Vinayaka Hegde and I'm currently working as a Research Associate at the [Dream Lab](https://dream-lab.in/), Indian Insitute of Science and I'm broadly interested in [MLSystems](https://mlsys.stanford.edu/)
+I am Vinayaka Hegde, currently working to optimize systems for ML workloads as a Research Associate at the [Dream Lab](https://dream-lab.in/), Department of Computational Data Sciences, Indian Insitute of Science.

 <!-- A data-driven personal website -->